barith/wallpaper-randomizer/BUILD.md

-# Building Windows Executable
+# Building Platform-Specific Applications

-This document explains how to build a standalone Windows executable for the Wallpaper Randomizer GUI using GitHub Actions.
+This document explains how to build standalone applications (Windows executable and macOS app) for the Wallpaper Randomizer GUI using GitHub Actions.

 ## Overview

+The project uses GitHub Actions to automatically build platform-specific applications using PyInstaller:
+- **Windows**: Creates a `.exe` file packaged in a ZIP
+- **macOS**: Creates a `.app` bundle packaged in a DMG disk image

-The project uses GitHub Actions to automatically build Windows executables using PyInstaller.
-This allows you to create a `.exe` file that your friends can run on Windows without installing Python or any dependencies.
+Both allow your friends to run the application without installing Python or any dependencies.

 ## Automated Build via GitHub Actions

-### How It Works

-The GitHub Actions workflow (`.github/workflows/build-windows-exe.yml`) automatically:
+Two separate workflows handle each platform:

+### Windows Build (`.github/workflows/build-windows-exe.yml`)

 1. Sets up a Windows environment with Python 3.11
 2. Installs all required dependencies from `requirements.txt`